Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Schedule Analysis

-- Duke has one Quadrant 2 win, tied for the 21st-most in the nation.
-But it also has one Quadrant 2 loss, tied for the 46th-most.
+- Duke has tied for the 21st-most Quadrant 2 wins in the nation (one), but also has tied for the 46th-most Quadrant 2 defeats (one).

 Get tickets for any college basketball game this season at Ticketmaster!